alexandre-spieser/mongodb-generic-repository/README.md

         int Version { get; set; }
     }
 ```
+## Partitioned collections
-This repository also allows you to partition your document accross multiple collections, this can be useful if you are running a SaaS application and want to keep good performance.
+This repository also allows you to partition your document across multiple collections, this can be useful if you are running a SaaS application and want to keep good performance.

 To use partitioned collections, you must define your documents using the PartitionedDocument class, which implements the IPartitionedDocument interface:
 ```